HalFoxCZ/BEER_API_DOC/Item.md

-# Doc for Info endpoint:
+# Doc for Item endpoint:

 [Back](README.md) to README.md